camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 ```

 We are looking for maintainers for the template engine extensions.
 Feel free to reach out to us [via the forum](https://forum.camunda.io/c/camunda-platform-7-topics/39) if you are interested.

-# Enforce History Time To Live

-Many of our users have installations that contain model resources (BPMN, DMN, CMMN) with null historyTimeToLive.
-As a result,
-their historic data grow over time and remain uncleaned due to this configuration.
-The history data of your executed processes will clutter the database and eventually negatively impact the engine's performance – even for runtime processes.
-Since the engine uses a relational database, only starting to clean up the history when a vast amount of data has been pilled up is very costly and time-consuming – in some situations, there is even no other solution than truncating tables and losing data.
-This is why with this release
-we decided to make the historyTimeToLive mandatory for new deployments or redeployments.

-At the same time, we acknowledge there might be use cases where our users might favour to keep the legacy behaviour despite our recommendation.
-If that is the case, you can always turn off the feature by setting
-the feature flag `enforceHistoryTimeToLive` to `false`.
-For more information, checkout the new parameter description under <a href="{{< ref "/reference/deployment-descriptors/tags/process-engine#configuration-properties" >}}">Configuration Properties</a>.

-# Changes on persistence connection exception logging of the REST API

-All persistence connection exceptions will be logged with logging level ERROR instead of WARN from now on.
-You can read more about SQL connection exceptions & SQL classes [here](https://en.wikipedia.org/wiki/SQLSTATE).